-Over 4000 people participated in home plan designer Design Basics’ online poll which asked, “If you have a bathtub in your master bath, how often do you take a bath in that tub?”
+Over 4000 people participated in home plan designer Design Basics’ online poll which asked, “If you have a bathtub in your primary bath, how often do you take a bath in that tub?”
 78% of the respondents answered “never.”

-Why the trend towards tubless owner’s bathrooms?
+Why the trend towards tubless primary bathrooms?

-Practicality.
 “We’ve only used the tub 3 times in 5 years!” was typical of regrets we heard over having to clean a bathtub that wasn’t being used – especially larger/deeper tubs.
 Another common lament was “Who has time to soak in a tub?”
 Tubless bathrooms may mean less upkeep as well as room for a larger shower, separate vanities or added storage.
 Deleting a fancy tub may also save thousands of dollars—including installation—money that could be spent elsewhere.

-Hygiene.
 When women realize jetted tubs are simply recirculating the same water with their hair and dead skin cells, they quickly lose interest in a whirlpool tub.
 In our interviews, some ladies thought soaking in a tub of dirty water and soap scum was just offensive.
 One individual said she felt she would need to shower off after taking a bath!
 And, women can develop infections due to soaking in bubble bath or other products that can cause irritation.

-Size matters.
 While 40-50 gallons of water fills a standard 5-foot tub, larger tubs take as much as 80 to over 100 gallons, using all your hot water.
 And by the time they’re full, the water isn’t hot!
 Environmentally-conscious folks object to all the water being used.
 Finally, with the average American male measuring 5 foot – 10 inches, a standard 5-foot bathtub just isn’t comfortable.

-Age and accessibility.
 Younger buyers are typically more willing to explore tubless bathroom options.
 Several of the more mature women we spoke with cherished the idea of a long, hot soak, but the dangers associated with getting in and out of a bathtub often cast the deciding vote.

-Resale.
 Realtors said buyers are shying away from homes that don’t have an oversize shower, regardless of the presence of a tub.
-Remodelers agreed that if the seller’s budget allowed, taking the tub out of the master bath and installing a big shower was a sure way to get a home sold.
+Remodelers agreed that if the seller’s budget allowed, taking the tub out of the primary bath and installing a big shower was a sure way to get a home sold.

 It just makes sense to have a bathtub in one of your home’s bathrooms.
-But the decision on including a tub in your owner’s suite comes down to your preferences – like being tired of dusting that tub!
+But the decision on including a tub in your primary suite comes down to your preferences – like being tired of dusting that tub!

 –Paul Foresman is Vice President for Design Basics, one of America’s largest residential design firms.
-Design Basics has partnered with Fine Line Homes as the exclusive Woman Centric builder in Central PA, Northeast PA and Southern NY.